oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 For CONNECT, PUBLISH, SUBSCRIBE and REGISTER requests, the Server may return the Reason Code *Congestion*, meaning *try again later*.

 The requester should wait a reasonable amount of time (*[Congestion Delay)]* before sending a new request to the Server.
 What constitutes *a reasonable amount of time* depends on the implementation characteristics - it should be configured in the client application based on those.
-See [[C.4 Timer and Counter Values]](#c.3-example-timer-and-counter-values) for an example value.
+See [9.3 HEADING-NOT-FOUND](#c.3-example-timer-and-counter-values) for an example value.

 ## 9.3 C.3 Example Timer and Counter Values <a id='c.3-example-timer-and-counter-values'></a>